silky/docs/argument protocol/ap.md

 Each party should state the criteria under which they will accept defeat.
 If a given party can't come up with a condition then they do not get to participate.
-It may be that the condition is essentially the negation of their conflicting position; but explicit consideration of this step may also allow either party to realise that their position is perhaps still subjective or irrational.
-At the very least, it forces each party to consider the contradictory view to their own, and perhaps gain some insight into the others position.
+It may be that the condition is essentially the negation of their conflicting position; but explicit consideration of this step may help either party to formalise their position more, and at the very least, it forces each party to consider the contradictory view to their own, and perhaps gain some insight into the others position.

-Argument
+Step 4 - Argument
 --

 *Goal*: Logically explore the topic and resolve conflicting positions.